 Obviously, stock markets will correct sooner or later.
 Our point of view is that the current upleg will be stopped in 2017, but the correction is likely to be a blip on a very long term chart.
 Look at the 1991 or 2015 crashes, those also look like a small blip on the long term chart.

-This paragraph and below chart contain an up-to-date version of the Dow Jones long term chart on 20 years.
+This paragraph and below chart contain an update of the Dow Jones long term chart on 20 years.
 We wrote this update on November 4th 2018, almost 2 years after this post was published, as a followup on the Dow Jones long term chart on 20 years findings outlined above.

 Especially the October 2018 sell-off in stock markets was vicious.
 So far, though, the October correction did not damage any long term uptrend.
 On the contrary, the chart below shows that the uptrend is still intact.